cdp-trial-patterns/opendatalakehouse/iceberg.md

 SHOW CREATE TABLE airlines.flights;

 ```
-In the output - look for the following - PARTITIONED BY SPEC, table_type
+In the output - look for the following - PARTITIONED BY SPEC as year, table_type is ICEBERG

 * Load Data into Partitioned Iceberg Table